-Teun Zuiderent-Jerak is Associate Professor of Interactive Governance of Health Interventions.
+Teun Zuiderent-Jerak is Associate Professor of Transdisciplinary Science & Technology Studies.
 His research brings together intervening in practices and furthering scholarly understanding of them.
-Knowledge standardization, evidence-basing, global health, health care markets, and personalized medicine are among his interests.
+Knowledge standardization, evidence-basing, global health, health care markets, and technologies for inclusion are among his interests.

 In my research, I draw together two activities that are often seen as belonging to different realms: intervening in practices and furthering scholarly understanding of them.

 I consider intervening in health care practices as a mode of scholarly knowledge production and as a method for putting both scholarly and normative attachments at risk.
-Situated intervention, the theory/method package I've developed for such work, draws upon understandings of healthcare- and medical knowledge practices that stem from my training in Science and Technology Studies while equally putting such understandings to the test.
+Situated Intervention (MIT Press 2015), the theory/method package I've developed for such work, draws upon understandings of healthcare- and medical knowledge practices that stem from my training in Science & Technology Studies (STS) while equally putting such understandings to the test.
 The work on STS Making & Doing (MIT Press 2021, with Gary Downey) helps to provide a space where the scholarship of transforming practices through techniques, devices, infrastructures, and selves is moved to center stage.

-I serve as a member of Council of the Society for Social Studies of Science (4S) and am heavily involved with its STS Making and Doing program.
+From 2017-2020 I served as a member of Council of the Society for Social Studies of Science (4S) and I am heavily involved with its STS Making and Doing program.